EoinTravers/hugo.eointravers.com/content/post/ml-reliability/index.md

 which can be applied any model that is fit to individual participants' data using maximum likelihood.
 I haven't seen this described in detail anywhere else, so I walk through it in this post.

-I suspect, but haven't gotten around to showing, that the same principle can be applied to parameters estimated using Bayesian methods, or through multilevel modelling.

 While this approach works for any situation in which parameters are estimated by maximum likelihood, I illustrate it first using a simple example - estimating the mean